What is the Montessori Approach?

 Montessori Centre International (MCI) is one of the UK’s leading providers of Montessori and Early Years training.

 MCI offers a range of training opportunities, including nationally recognised qualifications, professional development for practitioners, courses for childminders, parents or for those who simply want to find out more about Montessori.
 Training is available in person and online, or through a mix of both using our unique blended learning approach.
-View our Course Finder to explore which course will best suit your needs.
+Visit our standalone MCI website to find out more.
+Or alternatively, view our Course Finderon this website to explore which course will best suit your needs.

-The Montessori St Nicolas charity (MSN) exists to encourage and promote education in every way.
+Montessori Group exists to encourage and promote education in every way.
 It facilitates the unification of the Montessori movement across the UK, providing relevant training and funding research into the value and effectiveness of Montessori education, and making awards to support the development of Montessori education.

 Our prime objective is to help you, whether you are a potential Montessori parent, a student wanting to train as a practitioner, a Montessori settings Manager or Owner, or a member of the general public wanting to know more about Montessori pedagogy.